Dynamic self-loops in networks of passive and active binary elements

-The strictly self-loop-free ensembles allow us to study the statistics of unprecedentedly large systems of interacting hysterons, including the distributions of avalanche sizes \(A\), transient times \(\tau\), and multiperiodicities \(T\) of orbits under cyclic drive (Fig.~\ref{fig:large_N}; see Supplemental Material).
-We find that these depend on the ensemble, e.g., avalanches and transients are shorter in the constant-columns ensemble than in the symmetric ensemble, and their dependence on $NJ_0$ is qualitatively different.
-These differences underscore the need to define ensembles based on the properties of the underlying physical system.
+The strictly self-loop-free ensembles allow us to study the statistics of unprecedentedly large systems of interacting hysterons, including the distributions of avalanche sizes \(A\), transient times \(\tau\), and multiperiodicities \(T\) of orbits under cyclic drive (Fig.~\ref{fig:large_N}, Supplemental Material).
+We find that these significantly depend on the ensemble, e.g., avalanches and transients are shorter in the constant-columns than in the symmetric ensemble, and their dependence on $NJ_0$ is qualitatively different.

-{\em Discussion.---} Self-loops are forbidden in dissipative systems and an important feature of active systems \cite{lorenzana2024non, avni2024dynamical}.
-As the parameter regions where self-loops occur form a vast cloud of complex polytopes, it is unlikely that simple, precise expressions can be found to distinguish regions with and without self-loops.
-We introduce lenient and strict ensembles, and note that the reciprocal, WA, and strictly positive or constant-columns interactions can be realized experimentally \cite{keim2021multiperiodic,liu2024controlled, paulsen2024mechanical,shohat2024geometric}, but not the constant-rows ensemble (Supplemental Material).
-More generally, we propose exploring explicit mappings from physical models to hysteron models, because ensembles derived from well-behaved models, like overdamped bistable springs, are guaranteed to be self-loop free \cite{shohat2022memory,shohat2023logarithmic,liu2024controlled,shohat2024geometric}.

-Second, the statistics of, e.g., avalanches and self-loops, drastically depends on the dynamical rule, which also arises from the underlying physics.
-In particular, when race conditions are not allowed \cite{van2021profusion, teunisse2024transition, liu2024controlled}, constant-columns interactions restrict the avalanche size $A\le 2$, whereas flipping the most (or least) unstable elements leads to much larger $A$ (Fig. \ref{fig:large_N}-a); moreover, flipping all unstable elements leads to a dominance of $L=2$ self-loops for {symmetric}, constant-columns and constant-rows interactions (see Supplemental Material).
-Hence, physical mappings are a compelling subject for further investigation.

-We conclude this paper by proposing three additional directions for future research.
-First, we suggest that self-loops and multiperiodic responses under cyclic driving \cite{keim2021multiperiodic} have links that can be revealed using the recently introduced concept of the transition scaffold \cite{teunisse2024transition}.
-For example, an orbit of period $T = 3$ can be constructed based on an appropriate self-loop (Fig.~\ref{fig:self_loop_size_4}c-right).
-Second, noting that 2D networks of bistable springs can be mapped to strongly asymmetric hysterons models without self-loops, we encourage studying the conditions for weak and strong asymmetry \cite{shohat2024geometric}.
-Finally, our goal to prevent self-loops is mirrored in recent works that aim to understand non-reciprocal phase transitions, and we suggest investigating other interaction ensembles (like WA, constant-columns, or otherwise derived from an underlying model) in this context \cite{fruchart2021non,lorenzana2024non, avni2024dynamical}.